Widener Partnership Charter School Unveils New Wing

 The Chester Upland School District has pointed to the charter schools that serve the district as a primary reason for the district's budgetary woes in recent years.
 The school district reimburses charter schools on a per-student rate based on the calculated cost to educate a student.
 Charter schools receive a higher reimbursement for students designated as "special needs."

-According to Dr. Paula Silver, dean of the Widener School of Human Service Professions and chairperson of the Widener Partnership Charter School Board of Trustees, the Widener Partnership Charter School maintains a low enrollment, and only 11 percent of students are special need, much lower than the district and state averages.
+According to Dr. Paula Silver, dean of the Widener School of Human Service Professions and chairperson of the Widener Partnership Charter School Board, the Widener Partnership Charter School maintains a low enrollment, and only 11 percent of students are special need, much lower than the district and state averages.

 "The entire Chester community can take pride in what the Widener Partnership Charter School has achieved," Silver said.
 "There are good teachers and good schools in the district.
 We should be focusing on what the good schools are doing right and how we can work together to replicate those efforts in a cost-effective manner throughout the district."